Way2Web/laravel-users/README.md

 #### Database Seed

-If you want to at basic roles do the following thinks.
+If you want to at basic roles, do the following thinks.

 Add to your 'DatabseSeeder.php' file in the 'database/seeds' folder
 ```bash